mariadb-edwardstoever/start_replica_assistant/README.md

 ```

 ### Interactive Options
 You will be offered 3 options when the script encounters its first error blocking replication.
 You can press __c__ to skip over this error and continue to the next error.
 You can press __a__ to auto-skip all errors like this error.
 You can press __e__ to skip everything which will run until there are no more errors found.
 Pressing any other key will exit the script.
-Errors 1236 and 1950 are not skipped in the same sense as typical SQL errors.
-These errors are skipped over with a temporary fix.
+Errors 1236 and 1950 are skipped over with a temporary fix.
 ```
 ------------- CHOOSE AN OPTION -------------
 Press c to continue.
 Slave will skip only this occurrence.